sduenasg/terrain-sandbox/README.md

 # Terrain-sandbox
-This is an Android Java/OpenGLES 3.0 implementation of the [CDLOD](https://github.com/fstrugar/CDLOD) (Continuous distance-dependent level of detail) terrain rendering technique by Filip Strugar.
+This is my Android Java/OpenGLES 3.0 implementation of the [CDLOD](https://github.com/fstrugar/CDLOD) (Continuous distance-dependent level of detail) terrain rendering technique by Filip Strugar.
 The Android NDK is also used to integrate an external library (Shader Optimizer).

 # Planet Geometry
 The planet is a sphere composed of 6 separate CDLOD meshes (quadtrees) forming the shape of a cube.
 Every terrain node is rendered using the same square grid mesh to save memory.
 The grid mesh is modified to fit each node's requirements in the vertex shader (positioning, heightmapping, spacing, morphing...), where finally the cube is spherized via normalization (fast) of the vertex position (if the planet is centered at 0,0,0).
 Spherization techniques with better vertex distribution are available, but they are slower.